The role of twins in computing planar supports of hypergraphs: Introduction

-\looseness=-1 Hypergraph drawings are useful as visual aid in diverse applications~\cite{AMAHMR16}, among them electronic circuit design~\cite{EGB06} and relational databases~\cite{BFMY83,Mak90}.
-There are several methods for embedding hypergraphs in the plane.
-The combinatorial problem studied in this work stems from obtaining \emph{subdivision drawings}~\cite{JP87,KKS08}.
-Herein, given a hypergraph $\Hyp$, we divide the plane into closed regions that one-to-one correspond to the vertices of $\Hyp$ in such a way that, for each hyperedge~$F$, the union of the regions corresponding to the vertices in~$F$ is connected.
-Subdivision drawings have also been called \emph{vertex-based Venn diagrams}~\cite{JP87}.
-Figure\nobreakspace \ref {fig:subset-standard-vs-subdivision} shows an example for such a drawing.
+\looseness=-1 We study the NP-complete \cite{AS87,JP87} problem of recognizing hypergraphs that allow for a planar support.
+These are exactly the hypergraphs allowing for a \emph{subdivision drawing}~\cite{JP87,KKS08}: given a hypergrap~$\Hyp$, we divide the plane into closed regions that one-to-one correspond to the vertices of~$\Hyp$ in such a way that, for each hyperedge~$F$, the union of the regions corresponding to the vertices in~$F$ is connected.
+Subdivision drawings have also been called \emph{vertex-based Venn diagrams}~\cite{JP87}. \cref{fig:subset-standard-vs-subdivision} shows an example for such a drawing.

-\looseness=-1 Subdivision drawings are a natural extension of planarity for ordinary graphs: A~graph is planar if and only if it has a subdivision drawing when viewed as a hypergraph.
-For hypergraphs, having a subdivision drawing is a rather general concept of planar embeddings, as, for example, each Zykov planar hypergraph (meaning that the incidence graph is planar) and each hypergraph with a well-formed Euler diagram (see \citet{FFH08}) has a subdivision drawing.
-Still, \citet{DKSW12} claimed that ``most hypergraphs do not have [subdivision drawings]''.
-However, this claim might have been based on the fact that several works on subdivision drawings assumed that the input hypergraph is twinless, that is, there are no two vertices contained in precisely the same hyperedges (see \citet[p.~179]{Mak90}, \citet[p.~535]{BKMSV11}, and \citet[p.~399]{KKS08}).
-Twins do not seem useful at first glance: whatever role one vertex can play to obtain a subdivision drawing, its twin can also fulfill.
-One of our contributions is disproving the general validity of this assumption in Section\nobreakspace \ref {sec:twins-planar}.
-More specifically, we give a hypergraph with two twins that has a subdivision drawing but, removing one twin, it ceases to have one.
-Thus, twins may indeed be helpful to find a solution.
+\looseness=-1 Having a planar support, or equivalently, a subdivision drawing, is a rather general concept of planar embeddings: for example, each hypergraph that has a planar incidence graph or a well-formed Euler diagram \cite{FFH08} has a planar support.
+Still, in the same way that most ordinary graphs are not planar, most hypergraphs do not have planar supports \cite{FLR97}.
+Actually \emph{finding} them might be even more complicated by the fact that several works on planar supports assume that the input hypergraph is twinless, that is, there are no two vertices contained in precisely the same hyperedges (see Mäkinen~\cite[p.~179]{Mak90}, \citet[p.~535]{BKMSV11}, and \citet[p.~399]{KKS08}).
+Twins do not seem useful at first glance: whatever role one vertex can play to obtain a planar support, its twin can also fulfill.
+One of our contributions is disproving the general validity of this assumption in \cref{sec:twins-planar}.
+More specifically, we give a hypergraph with two twins that has a planar support but after removing one twin it ceases to have one.
+Thus, twins may be crucial to allow for a planar support.